namanhd/mouseboard-autoharp/README.md

 - Select a bass note by hovering your mouse over the note pads.
 Play that bass and premade chords built on it using the computer keyboard.

 - Press **z** to play the selected bass note; press one of the voicing buttons (currently available: **x, c, v, s, d, f, g, w, e, r, t**) to play a chord voicing (a set of intervals) on top of that bass note.
 The **z** bass button can be held or released independently from the voicing buttons.
-    - For instance, **s** alone plays the minor 9th chord voicing of the current bass (which plays four tones: a minor 3rd, perfect 5th, minor 7th, minor 9th above the root).
+    - For instance, **s** alone plays the minor 9th chord voicing of the current bass (which plays four tones: a minor 3rd, perfect 5th, minor 7th, major 9th above the root).
 Pressing **z+s** plays the minor 9th with the bass note (an octave below) included too.
     - A full list of voicings is available in the instrument's interface.
     - *Recommended finger position*: ring or pinky on the **z**, and the rest of the fingers pivot around it to reach the voicing buttons, which are nearby.